How to Prepare a Corporate Food Service Request for Proposal – (RFP)

 - Part 7: Contacts

-- The Better Your Proposal, The Better Your Results
+- The Better Your RFP, The Better Your Corporate Food Service Results

 In our 23 years as a corporate dining company, we’ve seen and responded to a lot of RFPs (requests for proposals).
 Although it takes a good deal of focus, writing one is a vital part of vendor evaluation.